peterpeerdeman/raspsolar/README.md

 ## config file values per installation

-- `label`: used as identifier in console logs and capture files
+- `INSTALLATION_LABEL`: used as identifier in console logs and capture files
-- `pvoutput_apikey`: apikey created on pvoutput.org
+- `INSTALLATION_TYPE`: server or logger
-- `pvoutput_systemid`: systemid of the installation on pvoutput.org
+- `PVOUTPUT_APIKEY`: apikey created on pvoutput.org
-- `dataparser`: can be either 'omnik' or 'growatt', depending on different kind of inverter data
+- `PVOUTPUT_SYSTEMID`: systemid of the installation on pvoutput.org
-- `port`: port on which to listen for data for this specific installation
+- `DATAPARSER`: can be either 'omnik' or 'growatt', depending on different kind of inverter data
-- `save_captures`: whether or not to save the incoming data as raw capture files (either true or false)
+- `PORT`: port on which to listen for data for this specific installation

 ## specific config file values for solaredge

-- `dataparser: 'solaredge'`
+- `DATAPARSER: 'solaredge'`
-- `frequency: '*/5 * * * *'`: cron style frequency of how frequent to poll the api
+- `FREQUENCY: '*/5 * * * *'`: cron style frequency of how frequent to poll the api
-- `solaredge_apikey: 'xxxx'`
+- `SOLAREDGE_APIKEY: 'xxxx'`
-- `solaredge_installationid: 'xxxx'`
+- `SOLAREDGE_INSTALLATIONID: 'xxxx'`